Kari Schuh WANIC Skill Center Director.

 Steve considers the role at WANIC as a natural continuation in his career of service to students, staff, parents and the community, resonating with his passion to directly support students in their learning process along career pathways toward future success in high school and beyond.

-Beyond the workspace, Steve enjoys time with his family: wife, Juli (an elementary teacher in the LWSD); daughter Melanie (a middle school math teacher in the LWSD); and son, Karl (college student in mechanical engineering at SPU).
+Beyond the workspace, Steve enjoys time with his family: wife, Juli (an elementary teacher in the LWSD); daughter Melanie (a middle school math teacher in the LWSD); and son, Karl (recent college graduate with mechanical engineering degree).
 Steve enjoys music, time outdoors, bicycling, hiking, fly-fishing and cheering on the Seattle Sounders!

 Barb Beck Special Services Program Coordinator